Momoiro Clover Z is an idol group consisting of five members

-- Angel Face, Demon Face: The concept of the Saraba singles.
+- Angel Face, Demon Face: The concept of the "Saraba" singles.

-- Anime Theme Song: Naturally as a part of Star Child record label specializing in anime music, and once participating in Anime Music Festival, Animelo Summer Live.
+- Anime Theme Song: Naturally as a part of Star Child record label specializing in anime music, and participating in Anime Music Festival, Animelo Summer Live.

-- Bare Your Midriff: Averted and subverted, Momoiro Clover Z is one of the idol groups that hardly shows any sexiness in their costumes.
-The most revealing costume is Ahrin's (the self-proclaimed sexy one) in her solo song Datte Aarin Nanda Mon.
+- Bare Your Midriff: Averted most of the time; Momoiro Clover Z is one of the few idol groups that rarely show any sexiness in their costumes.
+The most revealing costume is Ahrin's (the self-proclaimed sexy one) in her solo song "Datte Aarin Nanda Mon".

-- Big Ol' Eyebrows: The signature look and charm point of Akari.
+- Big Ol' Eyebrows: The signature look and Charm Point of Akari.

-- Book Ends: Ano Sora is their first recorded song, and is performed in nearly all of their big concerts and final live concerts tour as part of the encore.
+- Book Ends: "Ano Sora" is their first recorded song, and is performed in nearly all of their big concerts and final live concerts tour as part of the encore.